Starting date: aug/sept, 2024

 Course content

 Epigenetics refers to the study of potentially heritable phenotypic changes that are brought about by gene expression changes caused by mechanisms such as DNA methylation, histone modifications, and microRNAs.
 Epigenetic mechanisms are involved in regulating developmental processes and responses to changing environments and, thus, important from an evolutionary, ecological, and biotechnological perspective.
-This course is aimed at students with little experience in plant and algal epigenetics.
-Lectures and discussions revolve around theoretical aspects of epigenetic mechanisms.
+This course is aimed at students with little experience in plant and algal epigenetics and teaches through lectures, seminars, and discussion groups the scientific background that allows to identify fields in which epigenetic research can have wide impact and application potential.
+Lectures and discussions revolve around theoretical aspects of epigenetic mechanisms, methods, application potential and wider implications in the field of ecology, evolution, and bioengineering.

 More details on content